 When to Pump a Septic Tank

 Without septic tanks, most modern rural living would not be possible.
 As useful as septic tanks can be, though, they do have some potential challenges that every Nampa homeowner should know about.
 Fortunately, you can address many of these challenges simply by properly maintaining your septic tank.
 An important part of septic tank maintenance is septic tank pumping.
 Although every septic tank is different, it’s important to keep a few rules in mind so that you don’t go too long without pumping your septic tank.
-Here are a few tips from the septic tank experts at Express Septic Pumping that will help make managing your septic tank much easier.
+Here are a few tips from the septic tank experts at Express Septic & Drain Cleaning that will help make managing your septic tank much easier.

 How Does a Septic Tank Work?